 On a more morbid note the anaesthetist could be the last person you will ever see so try and smile at them.

 Bile Acid Malabsorption (BAM) – a much ignored condition and rarely discussed.
 All the fun of Crohn’s-like bathroom dashes but without the inflammation.
 I’m starting to wonder how many HCPs are aware of it all.
 According to NICE the vast majority of patients who have had their terminal ileum removed will suffer from it.
-I wish I’d been warned before they removed mine.

 There are various medications available to counter the effects of BAM.
 I manage it with a combination of Colesevelam and Loperamide.

 Bile Bag – the name says it all.
-I first laid eyes on one when recovering from surgery in June 2011 and my digestive system had gone into lockdown (again).
+I first laid eyes on one when recovering from surgery in June 2011 and my digestive system had gone into post operative lockdown.
 I was suffering from excruciating nausea which the surgeon said affected around 25% of patients undergoing colorectal surgery.
 The decision was taken to relieve the pressure and I ended up with a tube up my nose and down into my stomach.
 Whatever comes out needs to be collected and that’s where the bile bag comes into its own.

 Bone Marrow Biopsy – just the mention of this procedure is enough to make my GI consultant squirm.
 My initial reaction was “so you’re going to push a needle through my hip bone and take a sample of the marrow from within?
 How does that work then?
 Can’t see that’s possible as bone is hard.
 Do you need a drill?”